Damianonymous/streamlink-plugins/readme.md

 https://github.com/Damianonymous/streamlink-plugins/tree/master/Recorder

 But with some improvements:
-- the files/folders used by the recorders are searched and used in the folder where Recorder-*.cmd is started.
-This way it is now truly portable.
+- the files/folders used by the recorders are searched and used in the folder where Recorder_*.cmd is started.This way it is now truly portable.
 - the title of the command/cmd window shows the status of the recorder:
 Select model
 Name of the model (when is waiting between Streamlink attempts).